S&P, Dow Industrials Climb as Election Looms

 "Investors are viewing Asia as a safe haven ahead of a good probability that we could see a contested election," said David Chao, Invesco's global market strategist for Asia-Pacific excluding Japan.

-Oil prices stabilized.
-Futures on Brent crude, the global oil benchmark, gained 0.7% to $38.21 a barrel.
+Oil prices rebounded after sinking to five-month lows last week.
+Futures on Brent crude, the global oil benchmark, gained 1.7% to $38.59 a barrel.
 Last week the gauge fell more than 10%, logging its worst week since April, on concerns that renewed coronavirus restrictions would sap energy demand.

 (END) Dow Jones Newswires